Akkenar/club-event/README.md

 # Club Event

-A simple form to register to a club event.
+A simple form to register a person to a club event, with basic products management.

 Not generic at all.